 Updates for Evolution and Race

-Although Lavenda & Schultz argue that modern genetics and neo-Darwinian theories helped undermine traditional ideas of race, there is little doubt that early genetics also helped reinforce existing ideas.
-See the August 2017 Genetics, Race, and Class for an ongoing research project to examine these early days of genetics:
+- August 2017: Although Lavenda & Schultz argue that modern genetics and neo-Darwinian theories helped undermine traditional ideas of race, there is little doubt that early genetics also helped reinforce existing ideas.
+See Genetics, Race, and Class for an ongoing research project to examine these early days of genetics: